TwelveNexus/one-plan/ProgressReport.md

 - Hybrid database architecture (SQL + NoSQL)
 - Complex data models with relationships across services
 - Webhook signature verification for security
+- Payment gateway integration for Indian market
+- Multi-channel notification delivery system
+- Real-time analytics processing pipeline

 ## Conclusion
-The One Plan project has made excellent progress with 9 out of 12 core microservices now implemented.
-The architecture has proven to be scalable and maintainable, with clear separation of concerns and consistent patterns across services.
-The addition of the Requirement, Storyboard, and Integration services brings AI capabilities, visual planning, and external integrations to the platform.
-The next phase will focus on completing the remaining services (Notification, Analytics, and Subscription) and implementing cross-cutting concerns like service discovery and monitoring.
+The One Plan project has successfully completed the implementation of all 12 planned microservices.
+Each service has been built with a consistent architecture, comprehensive features, and proper security considerations.
+The platform now includes complete functionality for project management, AI-ready requirement analysis, visual planning, external integrations, notifications, analytics, and subscription billing optimized for the Indian market.
+The project is ready to move into the testing, frontend development, and deployment phases.